junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas: *Where are me?*

 Dean pauses and thinks, closing his eyes to focus.
 Sam was right, it's quiet, so quiet that the different sound outside this room is actually very distinctive.
 There must be a street close by, not too busy, but enough pedestrian's chatter and many vehicles passing by to indicate it's not just any small rural town.
 Some wet watery sound too, meaning they must be close to some shore.
-The chatters come with many different language and dialects, that puts the guess to the east or west shore.
+The chatters come with many different language and dialects, that puts the guess to the east or west sea shore, most likely.
 But he kinda gets stuck there.

 Glancing at the self-occupied demon, Dean takes a breath and calls out, "Hey Crowley, why would you put your throne room on Earth?
 And here, of all the places?
 Where are we anyway?"